-At ABC, we understand that when you’re frustrated about a roach problem, you want to get relief as quickly as possible.
-Get in touch with us and we will schedule an inspection as soon as possible.
+At ABC, we understand that when you’re frustrated about a roach problem, you want relief from it as quickly as possible.
+Once you contact us, we will schedule an inspection as soon as possible.
 In some cases, we can even provide you with an estimate over the phone.

 In some cases, when you contact us, we are able to give you an estimate over the phone.
-However, in many cases, we prefer to get a first-hand understanding of your roach problem so we can create the most effective treatment plan possible.
+However, in many cases, we prefer to get a first-hand understanding of your roach problem in order to create the most effective treatment plan possible.
 If an inspection makes the most sense, we will get you on our schedule as soon as possible.
-During your in-person visit, you can expect one of our pest control specialists to:
+During your in-home visit, you can expect one of our pest control specialists to:

-- Ask you questions about where you’ve been noticing signs of roaches or seeing the roaches themselves
+- Ask you questions about where you’ve been noticing signs of roaches or spotting roaches

-- Assess your property for roach nesting and breeding areas, as well as locate potential pest entry points
+- Assess your property for roach nesting and breeding areas and locating any potential pest entry points

 - Determine the species of roach on your property

-- Answer any of your questions regarding your pest problem or our treatment protocols
+- Answer any of your questions regarding your pest problem and our treatment protocols

-At the end of the inspection, we will present you with an estimate for our recommended next steps.
+At the end of the inspection, our specialist will present you with an estimate for our recommended next steps.
 When we receive your approval, we will put your first treatment call on the schedule.

-Although spotting a cockroach is the most obvious indication that you may have a roach problem, these pests are nocturnal and prefer to avoid human interaction, so if you see one, there could be many more lurking out of sight.
+Although spotting a cockroach is the most obvious indication that you may have a roach problem, these pests are nocturnal and prefer to avoid human interaction.
+There can always be many more lurking out of sight.
 Therefore, if you suspect you may have a problem, you may want to also look for other signs of a roach infestation, including: